will84530/PD4SD/README.md

-# Particle Designer for StudyCat Design-Team v.0.1.0
+# Particle Designer for Studycat Design-Team v.0.1.0

 This is made for designer who is working on particle design on windows OS.